Updated February 2019

 The cost of a Minnie Van is $150 for one way transportation to or from the airport.
 A round trip from Orlando International Airport to your Disney World hotel and back runs $300.
 Flights must arrive between 7am and 10pm and depart between 9am and 12am.

-We had a great experience during our Minnie Van ride.
-It was such a nice way to save some time and hassle that you often encounter with the free Disney Resort transportation.
+We had great experiences during our Minnie Van rides.
+They are a nice way to save some time and hassle that you often encounter with the free Disney Resort transportation.
 If money were no object I would absolutely use this service constantly, however that is just not realistic.

-I would recommend Minnie Van service if you are going from a Minnie Van home resort and need to go directly to another resort for a dining reservation.
+I would recommend Minnie Van service if you are going from one resort to another resort for a dining reservation.
 This is a great use of the service since resort to resort transportation at Disney World is not easy.

 Minnie Vans are also a great option if you need to get to a park quickly and there is a wait for complimentary transportation (which happens often).